aNereds/docker-compose-builds/README.md

 Simple Servie with simpliest routing under hood.
 ```
 # Ports
-Check available ports on your local(in dev mode if :80 is already taken by another app
+Check available ports on your local(in dev mode if :80 is already taken by another app)

-*Ports can be set on compose files and nginx configs
+*Ports can be set in compose files and nginx configs

 ## Used technologies
 Express.js